HACCP System

 4. Establish Monitoring Procedures

 You will need to monitor the process at the critical control point and keep records to show that the critical limits have been met.
-The monitoring program will be made up of physical measurement or observations that can be done in a timely manner, to provide the information in a time frame that allows you to take action and control product if an out of control situation occurs.
+The monitoring program will be made up of physical measurements or observations that can be done promptly, to provide the information in a time frame that allows you to take action and control the product if an out-of-control situation occurs.

 5. Establish Corrective Actions